 Our biggest issue was the darn cigarettes.

 Seriously, the number of times that we would forget that someone still had a lit cigarette in their hand as they proceeded to do whatever else with their life… We had a real case of mysterious disappearing cigarettes.

 But this phenomenon isn’t limited to cowriting.
 Not in the slightest.

 Let me tell you about the disappearing gun.

 As a high school junior, I adapted Baroness Von Orczy’s novel The Scarlet Pimpernel into a stage play.
 I wanted to stay very true to the text, as adaptations that stray too far have a tendency to tick me off.
 The one change that I knew I wanted to make, however, was the climax.
 In the book, the hero and villain never actually have a face-to-face confrontation; the way the author accomplished this is really quite clever.
 It doesn’t work that well for visual media, though.
 And sue me, I wanted an epic sword fight in my play.

-So I set to work writing my own climax, in which the villain holds the hero at gunpoing for a good two or three pages… and then the villain grabs a sword and they start to duel.
+So I set to work writing my own climax, in which the villain holds the hero at gunpoint for a good two or three pages… and then the villain decides to scrap that idea and instead grabs a sword to begin a duel.